MTV to OGG

 The software is converting MTV files to OGG format.

-Right-click converted item and choose "Play Destination" to play the destination file, choose "Browse Destination Folder" to open Windows Explorer to browse the destination file.
+Right-click converted WMA file and choose "Play Destination" to play the outputted WMA file; choose "Browse Destination Folder" to open Windows Explorer to browse the WMA file.

 Top